Insurance for startups

 Do startups need insurance?

-As a fresh-faced company that's finding its feet, you might not think you need insurance.
-But new businesses are not immune from claims – startups are more likely to take risks at the early stages and huge pivots can happen at the drop of a hat, so it makes sense to be fully covered in case something goes wrong.
+As a business that's finding its feet, you might not think you need insurance.
+But new businesses are not immune from claims – taking risks at the early stages, making huge pivots at the drop of a hat or making efforts to secure investments are all reasons to get covered.

 Powered by leading tech, our covers are designed to provide highly-tailored protection at a competitive premium.

-- Pay by monthly subscription to spread costs
+- Choose to pay by monthly subscription to spread costs

-- Choose from a wide range of covers
+- Choose from a full suite of business covers

-- Build a policy that suits your business
+- Work with our advisors to build a policy that suits your business

 What insurance should startups consider?

-Whether you're going to be the next big online retailer or you're starting up a management consultancy, it's important to have exactly the right cover so you're always protected for the risks that are most relevant to your business.
-As you go through our quote builder, you'll be able to choose which covers you want, but here are a few that most startups find suitable.
+It's important to have exactly the right cover so you're always protected for the risks that are most relevant to your startup business.
+Every business is different, and we're here to help you get the right cover.
+Here are a few covers that most startups find suitable.

 Public liability insurance